portier/public-infra/server-config/README.md

 The procedure for setting up this server is:

- - Prepare an `admins.nix` with the SSH public keys and IP addresses that will have access to the server.
-(We deliberately keep these outside the repository.)

  - Create the CX11-CEPH instance from the Hetzner Cloud console.
 Use any OS image for now, and leave the volume and network sections empty, but set a (temporary) SSH key-pair if you want.
 Also give it a descriptive name.
 (We